 So what is the best way to put together social media guidelines for your brand or business?

 First, your brand needs to have a clear idea of how they want to be heard.
-Second and most importantly, a business has to tell their employees what they expect them to do.
+Second and most importantly, a business has to tell its employees what they expect them to do.

 - What are the goals for your brand or business?